69saba/Information-Retrievel-/README.md

 ![image](https://user-images.githubusercontent.com/96038471/156811352-c9e335e3-0a66-40b8-8df2-4b2d3ae7db16.png)

 We apply queries on these 3 column for data quality.
-Some important queries that are:
+Some most using queries that are:

 Replace value in a column: